mandiant/flare-vm/README.md

 * Windows 7 is no longer supported
 * FLARE VM has been tested on [Windows 10 1809 x64](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) and `20H2`
 * Please do a fresh install instead of trying to update an older FLARE VM
-* The installer has a GUI and can be ran in CLI-only
+* The installer has a GUI and can also run in CLI-only mode
 * Contributing is encouraged!!

 ## Installation